 Political stability has led to a revival of economic activity, including in the natural resource sector.
 The rise of mineral prices until 2011 resulted in a surge of new mining licenses and exploration.
 However, in recent years, falling commodity prices and low currency combined with the 2014 Ebola outbreak has had a considerable negative impact on mining operations and economic growth.
-Many of the mining companies have now ceased operations and left the country.
 Notwithstanding, the extractive sector remains the key driver of growth in these challenging times.

 Prudent management of natural resources is a pillar of the national Agenda for Prosperity and there is strong commitment to align the EITI with these reforms.
 In 2012, Sierra Leone also launched an advanced online repository, making revenues generated from mining companies accessible to its citizens.

-Sierra Leone has one of the best web based cadastre systems in West Africa.
-The Mining Cadastre Administration System (MCAS) provides information on licence holders, coordinates, application dates, and duration of licence in support of the NMA in the management of mineral rights.
-In addition to the MCAS, an online repository also provides information on (licence) payments made during the year.
+Sierra Leone has one of the best web-based cadastre systems in West Africa.
+The Mining Cadastre Administration System (MCAS) provides information on license holders, coordinates, application dates, and duration of licence in support of the NMA in the management of mineral rights.
+In addition to the MCAS, an online repository also provides information on (license) payments made during the year.

 Objectives of beneficial ownership transparency in Sierra Leone